coatl-dev/workflows/README.md

   `'no'`.
 Defaults to `'yes'`.
 Optional.
 - `working-directory` (`string`): The directory to run the workflow in.
   Optional.
 Defaults to `github.workspace`.

-> [!WARNING]
-> `use-config` and `config-file` should not be used with Python 2, as only
-> recent versions of `pip-tools` support them.
-> Ensure compatibility with your Python version before using these options.

 **Secrets**: